Customer Acquisition skill

 When to diversify (channel is saturating):

-• CAC increased >20% in 3 months with no strategy change
+• CAC up >20% over 3 months with no strategy/auction-mix change

-4. Compare new channel CAC and LTV to established channels
+4. Compare the new channel on incremental CAC and cohort LTV (§3a, §4), not platform-reported CAC.

 6. Budget Allocation Framework